The Ataris: Welcome the Night (2005–2007)

-The Graveyard of the Atlantic (2008–present)
+New upcoming album (2008–present)

 In June 2008, the band began demoing at The Gallows Recording Studio in Muncie, Indiana in preparation for recording in late summer, with the aim of releasing a new album in 2009.
 In November, the band posted a clip of a demo online.
 The following month, the band entered the studio to record their next album.
 On December 29, it was mentioned that drums had been completed and that guitars were next.
 In January 2009, the band went on a tour of the UK.
 On April 12, a demo titled "All Souls' Day" was posted on the group's Myspace.
 In addition, it was mentioned that their next album would be released in the summer.
 Between April and June 2009, the band toured the US, with shows in South Africa in the middle of this trek.
 After this, they appeared on the 2009 Warped Tour.
 The finished version of "All Souls' Day" was posted online in June 2009.
 On August 17, 2009, the band announced they had nearly finished recording their next album, tentatively titled Graveyard of the Atlantic.
 They went on a short Midwest tour in November 2009.

 Between February and April 2010, the Ataris went on a cross-country US tour with Don't Panic, and then performed at the Windy City Sound Clash festival.
 Following this, they went on another US tour between July and September 2010.
-That same year, a two track EP, All Souls' Day & the Graveyard of the Atlantic containing just its title tracks was released under the Paper + Plastick label.
+That same year, a two track songs, All Souls' Day & the Graveyard of the Atlantic containing just its title tracks was released under the Paper + Plastick label.
 In 2012, the band released a four track EP entitled The Graveyard of the Atlantic.
-From 2013, The Ataris began a North American tour with Kris Roe as singer and the former members John Collura, Mike Davenport and Chris Knapp to celebrate the 10 years of their most successful album So Long, Astoria.
+From 2013, the Ataris began a North American tour with Kris Roe as singer and the former members John Collura, Mike Davenport and Chris Knapp to celebrate the 10 years of their most successful album So Long, Astoria.